-Required Argument Description Yes n Name Specifies the name of the database.
+Requi red Argument Description Yes n Name Specifies the name of the database.
 This file is mandatory.

-This example displays all the information for the configured Global database resource.
+Example This example displays all the information for the configured Global database res egmglobaldb list egmglobaldb list This command does not have any properties.

+'''

 egmglobaldb get --n Global

+'''